PointSlice: Accurate and Efficient Slice-Based Representation for 3D Object Detection from Point Clouds: Experiments

 To validate the effectiveness of the PointSlice model over the pillar-based approach in point cloud processing, as well as the contribution of the SIN module, we conducted ablation experiments on the Waymo dataset.

 \textbf{Comparison between slice and pillar approaches.} To ensure variable consistency, our comparison isolates the difference in point cloud processing methods.
 We keep the 2D feature map dimensions, the number of dimensions, and the quantity of SRB and EDB modules consistent between both methods.
-SAFDNet-pillar denotes a configuration where each voxel size is set to [0.08, 0.08, 6], allowing us to observe the performance of SAFDNet under pillar-based processing.
+SAFDNet-pillar denotes a configuration where each voxel size is set to $[0.08, 0.08, 6]$, allowing us to observe the performance of SAFDNet under pillar-based processing.
 As shown in \cref{ablation slice}, PointSlice achieves a higher accuracy of +3.4\% mAP compared to SAFDNet-pillar while maintaining similar inference speed.
 This demonstrates that the slice approach provides more precise results than pillar processing for point clouds, while also preserving model efficiency.
+Consequently, this capability to deliver superior perception fidelity without increasing latency makes PointSlice highly practical for real-world autonomous driving systems.
+Specifically, the balanced efficiency ensures synchronization with standard 15Hz sensors and alleviates memory constraints, providing reliable support for critical downstream tasks such as path planning and obstacle avoidance.

 \textbf{Comparison of SIN Modules.} To demonstrate the role of SIN in PointSlice, we conducted three comparative experiments, as shown in \cref{SINablation}.
 The first row indicates that the SIN module is not included in the PointSlice network, while the second row represents the insertion of the SIN module only in the 2D-STEM.
 A comparison of these two results shows that adding the SIN module improves the model's accuracy by 1.0\%, indicating that SIN indeed facilitates feature interaction across slices.
 The third row indicates that adding the SIN module solely within the 2D-EDB module results in a 0.4 improvement in performance compared to the first row without SIN.
 The fourth row represents the model with the SIN module integrated into both the 2D-STEM and 2D-EDB modules, achieving the best performance with an mAPH of 72.7.
 This demonstrates that the SIN module plays a crucial role in enhancing both the 2D-STEM and 2D-EDB modules.